-- Teachers' Pay Partnership Forum (all teacher unions and employers) discusses scope of draft remit and makes recommendations to Welsh Ministers; - Welsh Ministers issue a remit letter to the Independent Welsh Pay Review Body (IWPRB) which outlines areas of teachers' pay and conditions for potential change; - IWPRB considers evidence submitted by stakeholders and provides recommendations to Welsh Ministers; - Welsh Ministers consider recommendations and set teachers' pay and conditions following a written consultation with key stakeholders.
+- Teachers' Pay Partnership Forum (all teacher unions and employers) discusses scope of draft remit and makes recommendations to Welsh Ministers: - Welsh Ministers issue a remit letter to the Independent Welsh Pay Review Body (IWPRB) which outlines areas of teachers' pay and conditions for potential change; - IWPRB considers evidence submitted by stakeholders and provides recommendations to Welsh Ministers; - Welsh Ministers consider recommendations and set teachers' pay and conditions following a written consultation with key stakeholders.

-Section 1 of the STPC(W)D summarises the changes to pay and conditions and associated guidance since the School Teachers' Pay and Conditions Order 2020 and other relevant information about the STPC(W)D. Section 2 of the STPC(W)D is laid out in seven parts and two annexes.
+Section 1 of the STPC(W)D summarises the changes to pay and conditions and associated guidance since the School Teachers' Pay and Conditions Order 2021 and other relevant information about the STPC(W)D. Section 2 of the STPC(W)D is laid out in seven parts and two annexes.
 Parts 2 to 6 set out how pay and allowances for the various categories of teacher are to be determined.
 Part 7 sets out conditions of employment for the various categories of teacher that will have effect as terms of their contracts of employment.
-The Annexes to section 2 of the STPC(W)D set out the performance standards for teachers and interpretation matters.
+The Annexes to section 2 of the STPC(W)D set out the professional standards for teachers and interpretation matters.
 Section 3 of the STPC(W)D is statutory guidance to accompany the provisions in section 2.

-September 2021 pay award
+September 2022 pay award

-In response to the recommendations in the IWPRB's third Report, from 1 September 2021 a 1.75% uplift will be applied to all scale points and allowances.
-All pay uplifts will be from 1 September 2021.
+In response to the recommendations in the IWPRB's fourth Report, from 1 September 2022 a 5% uplift will be applied to all scale points and allowances.
+All pay uplifts will be from 1 September 2022.

-There are also some miscellaneous changes and general updates.
-Inclusion of a set of mandatory and discretionary principles for pay portability and clarification of the position of headteachers responsible for more than one school has also been added.
-Further, as a result of the extra bank holiday to celebrate the Queen's Platinum Jubilee in 2022, for academic year 2021/2022, teachers must be available to work for 194 days (1258.5 hours of directed time).
+There are also some miscellaneous changes and general updates including changes to the pro-rata principle for TLRs and the requirement to include provision for the extra bank holiday for Queen's funeral in 2022 so that for academic year 2022/2023, teachers must be available to work for 193 days (1252 hours of directed time).